-Also, would CPAs who render such services to cannabis clients be exposing themselves to allegations of "aiding and abetting" criminal activities?
-Thus far, eight state boards of accountancy have issued guidance on providing services to businesses in the marijuana industry, and the profession is pushing the other state boards of accountancy to provide guidance.
+Also, would CPAs who render such services to cannabis clients be exposing themselves to allegations of “aiding and abetting” criminal activities?
+Thus far, several state boards of accountancy have issued guidance on providing services to businesses in the marijuana industry, and the profession is pushing the other state boards of accountancy to provide guidance.

-Risk AssessmentFrom CAMICO’s perspective, a CPA firm considering opportunities to accept marijuana business clients should adopt a risk assessment approach to evaluate the risks to their firm from such clients.
-For example, assess risks associated with the specific client attributes (all-cash business, complexity, uncertainty, etc.) along with assessing your specific firm attributes (risk tolerance, competency, level of service choices, etc.) as you carefully consider whether these prospective clients would be a good fit for the firm.
+(risk tolerance, competency, level of service choices, etc.) as you carefully consider whether these prospective clients would be a good fit for the firm.
 As part of this risk assessment, firms should discuss and review the potential legal ramifications with an attorney who specializes in this industry.

 As part of your process in assessing “risks,” never forget that your professional acts and decisions will be judged in hindsight.
 Therefore, if your firm decides to service cannabis clients (or any other higher-risk clients, for that matter), be extremely attentive to the following rules in the malpractice world: